I Could Never Take the Place of Your Man

 "I Could Never Take the Place of Your Man" is a song written and recorded by American musician Prince.
-It was released as the final single from his ninth studio album Sign o' the Times (1987), becoming the third top-ten hit off the album.
+It was released as the final single from his ninth studio album Sign o' the Times (1987), becoming the third Top 10 hit from the album.
 It has since been covered by numerous artists.

-Music
+Background

 The original 1979 version was recorded during the sessions that would be his self-titled album.
-When working on Sign o' the Times, Prince relistened to original version, deciding to overhaul it with a new drum pattern on a LinnDrum, and rerecording the bass, synthesizers, guitars, and vocal tracks.
+When working on Sign o' the Times, Prince listened to the original version again, deciding to overhaul it with a new drum pattern on a LinnDrum, then rerecording the bass, synthesizers, guitars and vocal tracks.

 The song features two guitar solos, one wild and energetic and one more bluesy and subdued in the full album cut.
 The song consists of two verses and two choruses, followed by a lengthy instrumental coda.

 The lyrics paint the image of a woman seeking a man to replace the one who left, while Prince refuses, saying that she would not be satisfied with a one-night stand.

-Cash Box called it an "exceptional tune [that] is skillfully produced and performed."
+Cash Box called it an "exceptional tune [that] is skillfully produced and performed".